spotinst/terraform-provider-spotinst/docs/resources/elastigroup_gcp.md

     * The first character must be a lowercase letter, and all the following characters must be hyphens, lowercase letters, or digits, except the last character, which cannot be a hyphen.
 * `revert_to_preemptible` - (Optional) Setting for revert to preemptible option.
   * `perform_at` - (Required) Valid values: "always", "never", "timeWindow".
 Required on strategy.revertToPreemptible object.
-* `optimization_window` - (Optional)(Array of strings) Set time window to perform the revert to preemptible.
+* `optimization_windows` - (Optional) Set time window to perform the revert to preemptible.
 Time windows must be at least 120 minutes.
 Format: DayInWeek:HH-DayInWeek:HH.
 Required when strategy.revertToPreemptible.performAt is 'timeWindow'.
 <a id="GPU"></a>
 ## GPU